mineiros-io/terraform-aws-ecr/examples/ecr/README.md

 # What this example shows

-This example shows how to ...
+This example creates an ECR repository and attach a lifecycle policy.

 ## Basic usage

-The code in [main.tf] defines...
+The code in [main.tf] defines the following module

 ```hcl
 module "repository" {